F-R-I-D-A-Y-Project/F.R.I.D.A.Y-Java/README.md

 ## About

-F.R.I.D.A.Y is a personal assistant AI developed in Java...
+F.R.I.D.A.Y is chatbot with AI developed in Java

 ## Team members